dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

   say&mdash;but you'll see them from time to time on StackOverflow and other Internet resources.

   3. *The capitalist system is lying to you*.
 Storage manufactuers have long labeled their products using the standard 1000-based SI units.
-A disk labeled and sold as "1 TB" might hold 1 trillion bytes, but that's about 10% less than 2^40.
-Marketing!
+A disk labeled and sold as "1 TB" might hold 1 trillion bytes, but that's about 10% smaller than a true 2^40 byte TB.

   This interaction of marketing terms and technical device sizing can get quite convoluted.
 For example, the old 1.44 MB floppy disks held neither 1.44 * 2^20 bytes nor 1.44 million bytes.
 Their actual storage capacity was 1.44 thousand KB, that is, 1440 * 2^10